tarunn90/ml_notes/Recommendation Systems.md

 $$\min_{U,V} \sum_{(i,j)} (A_{ij} - \langle U_i, V_j \rangle)^2$$

 Then we just learn $U, V$ to minimize the squared loss using the observed data.
+In theory, we could solve this via SVD, but in practice since A is very sparse this isn't a great approach.
+In practice, we use SGD or Weighted Alternating Least Squares to minimize the loss function.
+Note that **the loss function is not convex.**

 Note that the prediction for a specific pair item $i$ and user $j$ basically boils down to the dot product of $U_i, V_j$.